Scandinavian Design – The Latest Furniture & Home Design Trends

 The Scandinavians give the English a run for their money when it comes to producing beautiful wallpapers.
 Three key wallpaper trends were evident at the show- Photorealistic screen printing, 3D textures and matte finishes.
 Matte finishes will be big in 2015 – look for it in wall paint as well.
 Uber-matte paints are less reflective, they soften a room’s lighting and appears and feel like Wedgewood porcelain.

 You’ll see the 3D texture trend in carpets as well with creative raised patterns and mixes of different cut heights.
 Dark moody carpets in deep jewel tones of emerald, dark blue and black with roshuk-like patterns and textures.
-Opposite this, you’ll see Kilims in natural neutrals colors like ivory, grey and charcoal instead of the usual reds and blues.
+Opposite this, you’ll see Kilims in natural neutrals colors like ivory, gray and charcoal instead of the usual reds and blues.

 Carpets From Massimo.
 Images via RoomSketcher.